Azure-Samples/active-directory-dotnet-webapp-multitenant-openidconnect/README.md

 ## About this sample

-This sample shows how to build an ASP.NET MVC web application that uses Azure AD for sign-in using the OpenID Connect protocol.
+This sample shows how to build an ASP.NET MVC web application that uses Azure AD for sign-in using the OpenID Connect protocol in Azure Global and Microsoft National Cloud environments.
 Additionally it also introduces developers to the concept of a [multi-tenant](https://docs.microsoft.com/en-us/azure/active-directory/develop/single-and-multi-tenant-apps) Azure Active Directory application.

 ### Overview